csc-training/linux-2/02-WorkingWithBash-I.md

 ---

 # What is a shell?

+- At its base, a shell is simply a macro processor that executes commands.
-- A Unix _shell_ is both a command interpreter and a programming language at the same time.
+- A Unix shell is both a command interpreter and a programming language.
-- As a command interpreter, the shell provides a user an interactive interface to the computer.
+  - As a command interpreter, the shell provides the user interface to the rich set of utilities.
-  - Features include command line editing and history, aliases, job control, etc.
-- The programming language features allow commands to be run autonomously.
-This is called scripting.
+  - The programming language features allow these utilities to be combined.
+- Shells may be used interactively or non-interactively.
+In interactive mode, they accept input typed from the keyboard.
+When executing non-interactively, shells execute commands read from a file.
-- There are a multitude of different shells available, most common ones being variants of Bourne shell, Korn shell, and C shell.
+- There are a multitude of different shells available.
   - Bourne Again shell — bash — is probably dominant.

+# Shell operation — a seven-stroke cycle engine

+- When the shell reads input, it proceeds through a sequence of operations.
+Roughly speaking, the shell:
+  - reads input and divides it into words and operators; then
+  - parses these tokens into commands and other constructs, removes the special meaning of certain words or characters, expands others, redirects input and output as needed; and finally
+  - executes the specified command, waits for the command’s exit status, and makes that exit status available for further inspection or processing.
+- A command is just a sequence of words; the first word generally specifies a command to be executed, with the rest of the words being that command’s arguments.

 # Readline — bash bare essentials